PongchanokWisut/ManualTesting/README.md

 - **Project Overview**
   - **As a non-experience in software testing, I'm learning manual testing by myself and in order to get my feet wet, I decided to work on a project which was inspired by my teacher Mr. Pavan who teaches many valuable software testing lessons for free on his youtube channal (More on 'My Comment' below)**
-  - As part of the project, ‘OpenCart’ I'm going to test few functionalities of ‘https://demo.opencart.com/” web application.
+  - As part of the project, ‘OpenCart’ I'm going to test few functionalities of https://demo.opencart.com/ web application.

   - **Scope**
     - The scope of the project includes testing the following features of ‘https://demo.opencart.com/’ web application.
     - **Inclusions**
       - **Register (Done)**
-      - Login (Doing)
+      - **Login (Done)**
-      - Logout (To Do)
+      - Logout (Doing)
       - Forgot Password (To Do)
       - Search (To Do)
       - Product Compare